kfinley/Platform8/README.md

 TODO: These scripts should move to .devcontainer/scripts

 ##### services
 This directory contains any back end services.
-These are logically grouped services that can be C# based running as a .net core api, TypeScript running as AWS Lambda Functions, or both.
+These are logically grouped services that written in C# running as a .net core api in a container or serverless functions written in C# or TypeScript.

 ### Front End - VueJs / Vuex / TypeScript
 The front end is built as a component based system using VueJs 2, Vuex, Bootstrap 5, and TypeScript.

 Components are grouped by domain and built as seperate Vue plugins.
-These plugins are loaded by Vue client in order to expose features as a product.
+These plugins are loaded by a Vue client in order to expose features as a product.

 Storybooks are used for design, development, testing, and review of all individual UX components.